ayekat/localdir/README.md

   point into `/usr/bin` by default (note that this is a more extreme case of the [`/usr` merge](https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/)).
-  As I strive for compatibility with non-Arch Linux systems, please let me know when a path should point somewhere else.
+  Nevertheless, I strive for compatibility with non-Arch Linux systems (even if I consider the distinction of those paths to be absolutely unnecessary), so please let me know when a path should point somewhere else.

-* Lots of configuration files will attempt to run scripts and binaries in `~/.local/bin/utils`, provided by the [utils repository](https://github.com/ayekat/utils).
+* Lots of configuration files will attempt to run scripts and binaries in `~/.local/lib/utils/bin`, provided by the [utils repository](https://github.com/ayekat/utils).
 The missing of latter should be non-fatal, though.